Skip to Content

 Features

-Full Metal Body and sideplates – The Fathom Lever Drag frames and sideplates are made from die-cast aluminum that is both lightweight and durable when it comes to resisting corrosion from saltwater.
+The Fathom Lever Drag frames and side plates are made from die-cast aluminum, which is both lightweight and durable when resisting corrosion from saltwater.

 The full metal body is one of the primary differences between the Squall and the Fathom series of reels.

-Stainless steel main and pinion gear – Penn has been able to deliver a tremendous amount of power in the Fathom reels thanks to an oversized stainless steel main gear.
+Thanks to an oversized stainless steel main gear, Penn has delivered tremendous power in the Fathom reels.
 If you look at the main gear, you will also see that it has been drilled out to reduce weight.

-Dura-Drag™ washers – The Penn Fathom reels both us Dura-Drag washers which deliver a very smooth and strong drag.
-The Dura-Drag was developed by Penn in conjunction with a large US auto manufacturer and is the same type of material that is found in the transmissions of racing cars.
+The Penn Fathom reels both use Dura-Drag washers, which deliver a very smooth and strong drag.
+Penn developed the Dura-Drag in conjunction with a large US auto manufacturer, and it is the same type of material found in the transmissions of racing cars.

-The benefit of this material is that it can withstand frequent and heavy use under heat and delivers that silky smooth feel we want from initial start-up through the entire drag run.
+The benefit of this material is that it can withstand frequent and heavy use under heat and delivers that silky smooth feel we want from the initial start-up through the entire drag run.

-Quick-Shift 2-Speed System (2-Speed Only) – The quick shift 2-speed system allows you to very simply push a button on the side of the handle to switch from low speed to high speed and then back again.
+The quick shift 2-speed system allows you to push a button on the side of the handle to switch from low speed to high speed and then back again.

-The ease of switching between the 2-speeds without having to take your hand off the handle is awesome especially when you are fighting a fish.
+The ease of switching between the 2-speeds without having to take your hand off the handle is awesome, especially when you are fighting a fish.

 Features at a Glance

-• Full Metal Body and sideplates
+• Full Metal Body and side plates

 • Stainless steel main and pinion gear